altsoph/ConwayTree/README.md

 In the frame saving mode ConwayTree creates (if necessary) folder `frames` and saves there each frame it produces during the run, one by one.
 This mode was made especially for making video movies of envolving Life structures.

 However, the way of movie assembling from saved frames stays up to your preferences.
-As for me, under Windows I used the [rtJPG2Video](http://orbisvitae.com/software/rtjpg2video/) utility.
+As for me, I used the [rtJPG2Video](http://orbisvitae.com/software/rtjpg2video/) utility under Windows OS.

 ### Texture altering